emmigalfo/Airline-Passenger-Satisfaction/README.md

 The third highest indicator of overall satisfaction was inflight WiFi service.
 Higher ratings of wifi service satisfaction tended to result in higher levels of overall satisfaction.

+## Results and Conclusions

+***Results***
+* The final and best model was an XGBoost classifier.
+* The model had a precision score of 97%
+* The model's predictions resulted in false negatives only 2% of the time.
+* The top 3 features that had the most impact on predicting passenger satisfaction were the following:
+    * online boarding
+    * personal travel
+    * inflight wifi service

+* The 3 features that had the least impact on predicting passenger satisfaction were the following:
+    * gender
+    * departure delay
+    * food and drink

+***Insights and Recommendations***
+1. Online boarding streamlines the check-in and boarding process.
+It offers customers a convenient way to check-in, pay for bags, reserve seats, and obtain boarding passes.
+This is the number one feature that customers valued.
+Putting resources into online boarding to keep it state of the art may go a long way in terms of improving customer satisfaction.
+2. There are two main reasons to travel, personal and business.
+When customers were traveling for personal reasons, they were more likely to be dissatisfied with the experience.
+This may stem from who is paying for the travel-- personal payees versus corporate payees.
+The action item is looking deeper into what factors contribute to their dissatisfaction.
+This is a good area to look at further.
+3. The third most important feature in predicting satisfaction was the inflight wifi service.
+My recommendation is to put resources into exploring opportunities to optimize the WiFi service during flight.

+***Limitations***
+* Data bias- dataset may not be representative of the general population.
+* Limited feature set- There may be important features not accounted for such as weather.
+* Changes in data distribution- if customer preferences or behaviors change over time, the model may need to be updated to reflect these changes.

+***Next Steps***
+* Explore which features are most important to personal travelers.
+* Expand the data set to include more airlines and/or more features.

+***
+Thank You!
+emmi.galfo@gmail.com
+***

+## Repository structure:
+├── AirlineDataSet : data used in project \
+├── Photos : images used in readme, presentation, and notebook \
+├── Airline_Passenger_Satisfaction.ipynb : jupyter notebook used to create project \
+├── README.md : project summary and conclusions \
+├── presentation.pdf : stakeholder powerpoint slides